-Current law: 1995 (pension insurance), implemented in
+Current law: 1995 (pension insurance) implemented in

-Type of program: Social insurance system.
+Type of program: Social insurance and universal (funeral grant) system.

-Employed and self-employed persons, including students, unemployed persons, child caregivers, needy persons, and military personnel.
+Social insurance: Employed and self-employed persons, including students, unemployed persons, caregivers, needy persons, military personnel, and civil servants.

 Voluntary coverage for unemployed persons and students not compulsorily covered by the 1995 law, persons employed abroad, and persons performing certain kinds of volunteer work.
 Other persons older than age 18 may voluntarily insure for a maximum of 10 years.